mliu1019/Goodreads-scraper/README.md

   * `--url`       URL to begin, required.
   * `--nbook`     Number of books to scrape, optional.
 Default to 200.
   * `--nauthor`   Number of authors to scrape, optional.
 Default to 50.
+* `python3 extra.py`
+  * The command generates a graph based on scraping results.

 ## Test
 * `python3 test.py -h`